 (10) DEPARTMENT FISCAL AND ACCOUNTABILITY RESPONSIBILITY.

 (a) DIRECT SERVICE PAYMENTS.
 The Department makes payment to a homecare worker on behalf of a consumer for all in-home services.
-The payment is considered full payment for the services rendered.
-Under no circumstances is a homecare worker to demand or receive additional payment for services from a consumer or any other source.
-Additional payment to homecare workers for the same services covered by home and community-based waivered or state plan services is prohibited.
+The payment is considered full payment for the Medicaid home and community-based services rendered.
+Under no circumstances is a homecare worker to demand or receive additional payment for Medicaid home and community-based services from a consumer or any other source.
+Additional payment to homecare workers for the same home and community-based services covered by Medicaid is prohibited.

 (b) TIMELY SUBMISSION OF CLAIMS.
 In accordance with OAR 410-120-1300, all claims for services must be submitted within 12 months of the date of service.